Cafeteria Worker Resume Example

 For hard skills, mention things like food safety certification, cash register operation, or inventory management.
 These are specific, measurable abilities that employers look for.

-Soft skills matter just as much.
+Soft skills matter just as much, and you can emphasize them in your cover letter.
 Skills like clear communication, teamwork, and adapting to busy shifts help you stand out.
 Employers want people who keep things running smoothly.

 Your resume opens doors in the food service industry.
 Hiring managers review hundreds, so every detail counts.